15:00

 ~30 min

-conditional executionsAtomic vectors are homogeneous/flat objects, i.e. all the objects composing the sequence must be of the same type, and cannot contain other (nested) sequences.
+for loops and if conditional executionsAtomic vectors are homogeneous/flat objects, i.e. all the objects composing the sequence must be of the same type, and cannot contain other (nested) sequences.

-Four main types (?typeof
+Four main types (?typeof) of atomic vectors:

-Character | ?is.character |
+| Character | ?is.character |

-Other structure in R are based on atomic vectors, i.e. are of one of the base types but have more structure (similar structures are called ?class
+Other structure in R are based on atomic vectors, i.e. are of one of the base types but have more structure (similar structures are called ?class)

-Factors are discrete (i.e. based on ?integer
+Factors are discrete (i.e. based on ?integers) variables with labels.

-Factors | ?is.factor |
+| Factors | ?is.factor |

 [1] male female female